 "I like cookies and cream."
 Taylor said tentatively, giving a questioning gaze to the adults who nodded their affirmative.
 Surely if they worked with the police, it couldn't be that bad, could it?
 Besides, Primrose seemed fun.

-Taylor stood there for a few moments, rubbing her arm nervously, before she decided to follow Primrose, leaving the 'idiot' there.
+Taylor stood there for a few moments, rubbing her arm nervously.
+She finally decided to follow Primrose, leaving the 'idiot' there.

-Six months later and Taylor stopped reading the diary, glancing up at Rowan, her vision dancing for a few moments before focusing.
+Six months later and Taylor stopped reading the diary, glancing up at Rowan.
+Her vision danced for a several moments before focusing on him.

 "I don't remember any of this."
 She mumbled, shoulders dropping.
-A painful cramp went though her body, sprouting new tears.
+A painful cramp shot though her body, sprouting new tears.

-The door suddenly swung open, revealing a girl on a wheelchair, who's grin seemed off.
+The door swung open, revealing a girl on a wheelchair, whose grin seemed fake.